NeCTAR-RC/tutorials/_kubernetes/03-administer-cluster.md

 ---
-title: Administer Cluster
+title: Administering a Cluster
 order: 3
 duration: 5
 ---

-## Create kubectl config
+## Creating the kubectl config

-[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is the command line client to control a kubernetes cluster.
+[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is the command line client used to control a kubernetes cluster.
 Kubernetes uses a separate authentication mechanism from OpenStack (Keystone).
-Since OpenStack already know who we are, we can use it to generate a kubectl config file, that will in turn authenticate us to Kubernetes.
+Since OpenStack already knows who we are, we can use it to generate a kubectl config file that includes credentials to authenticate us to Kubernetes.

-1. Create a new directory and cd to it
+1. Create a new directory and `cd` to it;

     ```
     mkdir mycluster
     cd mycluster
     ```

-1. Use magnum to create the config file for kubectl
+1. Use the `openstack` tool to generate the config file for kubectl:

     ```
     $ openstack coe cluster config mycluster
     export KUBECONFIG=/home/jake/temp/coe/mycluster/config
     ```

-1. Copy and paste the string provided to set up the environment variable for kubectl
+1. Set the KUBECONFIG environment variable used by copy-and-pasting the `export KUBECONFIG=...` line output by the above to the shell prompt:
     ```
     $ export KUBECONFIG=/home/jake/temp/coe/mycluster/config
     $ echo $KUBECONFIG